KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/3 String Methods/3 Format Strings.md

 # --hints--

-Create a variable called fruit and assign it the value "apple".
+Create a variable called fruit and assign it the value "apples".

 ```
-True if fruit == "apple" else False
+True if fruit == "apples" else False
 ```

 Use a format string to create a sentence using the fruit variable.
-The sentence should say "I like eating apples.". **Assign the format string to a variable called "sentence"**.
+The sentence should say "I like eating apples". **Assign the format string to a variable called "sentence"**.

 ```
-True if sentence == "I like eating apples." else False
+True if sentence == "I like eating apples" else False
 ```

 Use an **f-string this time** to create a new sentence.
 Create a variable called "sentence_2".
-Sentence_2 should have a value of "I don't like apples.".
+Sentence_2 should have a value of "I don't like apples".

 ```
-True if sentence_2 == "I don't like apples." else False
+True if sentence_2 == "I don't like apples" else False
 ```

 # --preset--